Wuodan/pentoo-iso-tester/README.md

 ## Config
 The pentoo.json config file contains 2 setups with different RAM/CPU settings which will be built in parallel.

-Disk layout is according to one of the sample config files in the pentoo-installer:
+Disk layout is taken from one of the sample config files in the pentoo-installer:

 https://github.com/Wuodan/pentoo-installer/blob/config-file/config-samples/config.bios.msdos.json